kriskbx/docker-imap-backup/README.md

     kriskbx/docker-imap-backup
 ```

-… or via volume (might only work on linux because file systems):
+… or via volume (might only work on linux because file systems and permissions 🤷):

 ```bash
 docker run \